Your DevOps team might be practicing ClickOps without even realizing it causing inefficiencies, misconfigurations, and cost sprawl.

 4) Compliance and Security Risks

 The chaotic environment that ClickOps potentially create makes it harder to meet security policies and goals.
-For example, ClickOps may bypass organizational security controls or may not undergo the same review and validation processes as those within an IaC regime.
+For example, ClickOps might skip security controls set by the organization.
+It may not go through the same review and validation processes as those in an IaC system.

 5) Drift from IaC

-Even organizations well along the IaC journey with an automated Terraform solution may still have ClickOps occur causing configuration drift, breaking automation pipelines, and other challenges.
+Even organizations that use automated Terraform solutions may still face ClickOps.
+This can lead to configuration drift, broken automation pipelines, and other issues.
 The more ClickOps the likelier the cloud infrastructure can diverge from its preferred state.

 6) Cost Sprawl: